Federalist No. 10: Definition and causes of faction

-Madison's arguments
+Remedies for faction

 Madison first theorizes that there are two ways to limit the damage caused by faction: either remove the causes of faction or control its effects.
-He then describes the two methods to remove the causes of faction: first, destroying liberty, which would work because "liberty is to faction what air is to fire", but it is impossible to perform because liberty is essential to political life, just as air is "essential to animal life."
-After all, Americans fought for it during the American Revolution.
+He then describes the two methods to remove the causes of faction.
+The first is destroying liberty, which would work because "liberty is to faction what air is to fire", but Madison rejects it as a remedy worse than the disease: liberty is essential to political life, just as air is "essential to animal life".

-The second option, creating a society homogeneous in opinions and interests, is impracticable.
-The diversity of the people's ability is what makes them succeed more or less, and inequality of property is a right that the government should protect.
-Madison particularly emphasizes that economic stratification prevents everyone from sharing the same opinion.
+The second option—giving every citizen the same opinions, passions, and interests—is impracticable.
+Madison links unequal property holdings to differing human faculties and calls the protection of those faculties—not economic inequality itself—"the first object of government".
+He also identifies religious, political, and personal attachments as sources of faction.
 Madison concludes that the damage caused by faction can be limited only by controlling its effects.

-He then argues that the only problem comes from majority factions because the principle of popular sovereignty should prevent minority factions from gaining power.
-Madison offers two ways to check majority factions: prevent the "existence of the same passion or interest in a majority at the same time" or render a majority faction unable to act.
-Madison concludes that a small democracy cannot avoid the dangers of majority faction because small size means that undesirable passions can very easily spread to a majority of the people, which can then enact its will through the democratic government without difficulty.
+Madison treats majority faction as the central constitutional danger: a minority faction can ordinarily be defeated by vote, whereas a factious majority can use popular government itself to sacrifice rights or the public good.
+He offers two ways to check majority factions: prevent the "existence of the same passion or interest in a majority at the same time" or render a majority faction unable to act.
+Madison concludes that a small democracy cannot avoid the dangers of majority faction because small size means that undesirable passions can easily spread to a majority of the people, which can then enact its will through the democratic government.

 Madison states, "The latent causes of faction are thus sown in the nature of man", so the cure is to control their effects.
-He makes an argument on how this is not possible in a pure democracy but possible in a republic.
-With pure democracy, he means a system in which every citizen votes directly for laws (direct democracy), and, with republic, he intends a society in which citizens elect a small body of representatives who then vote for laws (representative democracy).
-He indicates that the voice of the people pronounced by a body of representatives is more conformable to the interest of the community, since, again, common people's decisions are affected by their self-interest.
+He argues that this is not possible in a pure democracy but is possible in a republic.
+By pure democracy, he means a system in which every citizen votes directly on laws, and by republic, he means a society in which citizens elect a small body of representatives who then vote on laws.
+Madison argues that representation may "refine and enlarge" public views, while acknowledging that representatives may themselves pursue factious interests.